What is a Background Check?

-Employers usually outsource employment background checks to an external company such as Quick People Trace that has immediate access to the necessary records, including police information, credit reports, and medical history (and more).
+Employers usually outsource employment background checks to an external company such that has immediate access to the necessary records, including police information, credit reports, and medical history (and more).

-It is very important for employers to work with a compliant company, such as Quick People Trace, and follow correct guidelines.
-Employment Background Check providers will advertise that they are certified or accredited by the FCRA.
+It is very important for employers to work with a compliant company.
+Searches such as those provided by Quick People Trace’s partners can provide similar information which can be useful for many things, but may not be used for official purposes.
+Make sure you follow correct guidelines and look for Employment Background Check providers who advertise that they are certified or accredited by the FCRA.